Current Career Opportunities at Tails Humane Society

 We are currently hiring for the position of Lead Veterinary Technician.
 Qualified applicants should email thier resume to Michelle Groeper, Executive Director at firstname.lastname@example.org.

 Reports to: Veterinarian

-- Ability to handle 25-30 (on average) dogs and cats per day
+- Ability to handle 30-50 dogs and cats per day

-- Must work well independently and also as part of a team to perform responsibilities listed
+- Work well independently and also as part of a team to perform responsibilities listed

-- Must be able to learn/recognize characteristics of animal behavior (for example: be able to identify aggressive or fearful behavior)
+- Must be able to recognize or learn to recognize characteristics of animal behavior (for example: be able to identify aggressive or fearful behavior)

 - Must be able to use appropriate safety equipment for fractious or feral animals (will train)

 - Knowledge and ability to intake and release patients, including delivering post-operative instructions in a competent and friendly manner

 - Ability to take inventory and prepare clinic supply order on a weekly basis

 - CVT status and one year experience as a veterinary technician in a veterinary clinic environment.
 Shelter clinic experience is a plus.